Area of expertise

 Providing an environment where my students can take risks and experience authentic learning is the cornerstone of my educational philosophy.
 The connection between student and teacher is everything.
 Throughout the years, I have constantly found myself repairing the self-efficacy of students in mathematics, especially my female students.
 Earning a student’s trust is the vehicle for making the necessary adjustments to a student’s belief in his or her ability to analyze, manipulate, and create mathematically.
-After struggling students admit that math isn’t so bad, I would quietly lean in and say, “Some times, math chooses you,” and would smile knowing for those students, math has another shot.
-The relationship.
+After struggling students admit that math isn’t so bad, I would quietly lean in and say, “Some times, math chooses you,” and smile, knowing for those students, math has another shot.

-I currently serve as one of two Gifted Coordinators for the Murfreesboro City School District.
+I currently serve as one of two Gifted Coordinators for Murfreesboro City Schools.
 Assigned to six schools, I am responsible for consulting with students, supporting teachers that have gifted clusters in their classrooms, identifying academic talent, maintaining gifted IEPs, and providing professional development.
 I am excited to return to the Top Teaching blog to share ideas for integrated lessons, classroom organization, and varied approaches to creativity and differentiation.
-It is an honor to “share the screen” with so many talented educators during the 2016–2017 school year.
+It is an honor to “share the screen” with so many talented educators during the 2016-2017 school year.
 Thank you in advance for coming along for the ride, it is going to be a great adventure!

 Top Teaching bloggers are paid contributors for the Scholastic Teachers website.